Amarunta/STDManagement/README.md

 - Update student records that are stored in the database directly.
 - Search for a student record.
 - List all student records.

+A user interface is planned for the near future, which will make the program much more accessible.
+This will be done using the tkinter library.